Here’s what I learned about business from counting corals and clams on the Great Barrier Reef.

 My guess is you are here because …..

-My guess is that you are here because you are a business owner and what you really want – is have a successful business – whatever that means to you.
+My guess is that you are here because you are a business owner and what you really want – is to build and grow a successful business – whatever that means to you.

-Maybe that means feeling confident when it comes to talking about the money side of business.
+We know that business owners want to feel more confident when it comes to the money side of business.

 Having a successful business might mean making business decisions with reliable information – facts & data as well as your “gut feel.”